The 20 Best Familial Periodic Paralysis Doctors in France

 Distinguished in Familial Periodic Paralysis

-Bruno Allard practices in Lyon, France.
+Bruno Allard practices practicing medicine in Villeurbanne, France.
 Mr. Allard is rated as a Distinguished expert by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Hypokalemic Periodic Paralysis, Familial Periodic Paralysis, Benign Autosomal Dominant Myopathy, and Tubular Aggregate Myopathy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Hypokalemic Periodic Paralysis, Familial Periodic Paralysis, Benign Autosomal Dominant Myopathy, and X-Linked Myotubular Myopathy.

 Learn about our expert tiers